 Members of the industry focused on supporting senior homeownership shared a meaningful connection this weekend with hundreds of senior citizens who live in the single residency occupancy hotels and homeless shelters of San Francisco’s Tenderloin District.

-More than 70 members of the National Reverse Mortgage Lenders Association spent Sunday morning preparing meals, distributing Thanksgiving grocery bags, and socializing at the Curry Senior Center on Turk Street, only a few blocks from the hotel where the trade association’s Annual Meeting began today.
+More than 70 members of NRMLA spent Sunday morning (November 15) preparing meals, distributing Thanksgiving grocery bags, and socializing at the Curry Senior Center on Turk Street, only a few blocks from the hotel where the trade association’s Annual Meeting began.

-Curry’s director of development, Tod Thorpe said that NRMLA’s service project was the largest volunteer effort held at the center and that he hopes more groups will follow the association’s lead.
-Enthusiastic volunteers bring fresh energy to the seniors and encourage more socialization.
+Curry’s director of development, Tod Thorpe, said that NRMLA’s service project was the largest volunteer effort held at the center and that he hopes more groups will follow the association’s lead.
+Enthusiastic volunteers bring fresh energy to the seniors and encourage more socialization, added Thorpe.